derekmartinez18/discord.js-music/README.md

 * a music manager by Discord role (multi-server compatible, customizable)
 * (optionally) restricts `skip` to the person who added the request, and music managers
 * restricts `resume`, `pause`, and `volume` to music managers
+* optionally auto join selected music channels
+* optionally restrict command usage to specific text-channels

 Things to do:
 * ~~Turn `musicManager` into an object to contain and support multiple guilds.~~
 * Make sure it really really works
 * Get search working again
+* Auto-pause when nobody is left in channel

 Things left to test:
 * Sharing queue across multiple servers

+Known Issues:
+* On Windows playback seems to be cut short if there's any hint of lag.
+Probably not a good idea to play Overwatch and host this at the same time on the same system.
+* On Windows there seems to be a lot more occurrences of "Invalid Video".

 Installation:
 ```bash